jambonrose/django-improved-user/CONTRIBUTING.rst

 Fix Bugs
 ~~~~~~~~

 Look through the `Github issue tracker`_ for bugs.
-Anything tagged with "bug"
+Anything tagged with
-and "help wanted" is open to whoever wants to implement it.
-If someone
+"bug" and "help wanted" is open to whoever wants to implement it.
+If
-has been assigned, or notes that it is claimed in in the comments,
+someone has been assigned, or notes that it is claimed in the comments,
 please reach out to them to work together on the issue to avoid
 duplication work.
 Note that, as volunteers, people sometime are unable
 to complete work they start, and that it is reasonable after a certain